-The irony is it took me two days to read Billy and Me and a week to write the review, this is only because its hard to do a book justice when it’s taken over your mind and emotions, pulled at your heart strings and then left you feeling as though something’s been ripped away when you’ve turned the last page and realised there is no more to read.
+The irony is it took me two days to read Billy and Me and a week to write the review.
+This is because it’s hard to do a book justice when it has taken over your mind and emotions.
+Pulled at your heart strings and then left you feeling as though something’s torn away.
+Leaving a void as you turn the last page and realised there is no more to read.

 Let me start by saying that Giovanna Fletcher has written what I am declaring to be the best debut novel I’ve ever read.

-There is a part in the story that is written in such a way I don’t think I can put it in to words.
-I’m not telling you, who, what, where, when, why etc but I will tell you that in my life I’ve experienced this and to read the way it was described, felt to me as though the emotion in every word was from the authors heart, her journey and experience.
+There is a part in the story that’s written in such a way I don’t think I can put it in to words.
+I’m not telling you, who, what, where, when, why etc but I will tell you that in my life I’ve experienced this and to read the way it’s described, felt to me as though the emotion in every word was from the authors heart, her journey and experience.

-To feel that and tell it in such a beautiful way is to be commended, just thinking about it now makes me teary.
+To feel that and tell it in such a beautiful way is to something that everyone should commend.
+Just thinking about it now makes me teary.
 Proof that Billy and Me really does tap into your emotions.

 A tale of romance, friendship, over coming obstacles and self discovery, Billy and Me is a must read.

 Giovanna Fletcher is an author to watch if this debut is anything to go by!